-Children need to be able to tell the time using an analogue clock (a clock with hands) and a digital clock (both 12 and 24 hour).
+Children need to be able to tell the time using an analogue clock (a clock with hands) and a digital clock.
 However, this target can be broken down into several steps:

 - Telling the time to the nearest hour. - Telling the time to the nearest half an hour. - Telling the time to the nearest quarter of an hour. - Telling the time to the nearest five minutes. - Telling the time to the nearest minute.